-This is a PSU support mount for the Magnum line of case (M8,M10,MH10,T10,TH10,SMH10,STH10, SMA8 and TX10) The PSU support bracket reduces strain on the mounting threads of long & heavy power supplies.
+This is a PSU support mount for the all MAGNUM case lines (M8,M10,MH10,T10,TH10(A),SMH10,STH10, SMA8 and TX10) The PSU support bracket reduces strain on the mounting threads of long & heavy power supplies.
 Not required, but can be helpful on 1000+ watt PSU's.
 PSU mounting tape is included to help reduce vibration.
 Specify standard or reverse orientation for standard or reverse ATX cases except STH10 Cases, see note below.

 Single Wide MAGNUM Cases - Uses either Standard or Reverse PSU support mounts.
 Standard ATX layout - the Standard PSU Mount installs on the cable management side, and the Reverse PSU mount installs on the MB side.
 Reverse ATX layout - the Standard PSU Mount installs on the MB side, and the Reverse PSU mount installs on the cable management side.